 President Hank Foley, far left, and Board of Trustees Chair Peter Romano (B.Arch. ’76), far right, with honorary degree recipients Antonio C. Bianco, left, and Eli Wachtel (B.S. ’72).

-Foley conferred honorary degrees upon Antonio C. Bianco, M.D., Ph.D., a professor of medicine at the University of Chicago, and alumnus Eli Wachtel (B.S. ’72), co-chief information officer (CIO) and founding member of the hedge fund Wachtel Capital LLC.
+Foley conferred honorary degrees upon Antonio C. Bianco, M.D., Ph.D., a professor of medicine at the University of Chicago, and alumnus Eli Wachtel (B.S. ’72), co-chief investment officer (CIO) and founding member of the hedge fund Wachtel Capital LLC.
 Both were honored with a Doctor of Science (Sc.D.).
 Wachtel then delivered the keynote address to the Class of 2023; Bianco is the keynote speaker for the College of Osteopathic Medicine Commencement and Hooding ceremony, held later in the day.

 In his inspiring remarks, Wachtel shared that he is dyslexic and noted the associated challenges.
 “Despite this, I found strategies to cope and leveraged them to my advantage.
 I turned my dyslexia into a strength,” he said.
 “I urge you all to turn disadvantages into strengths and seize opportunities.”